themorlan/openREM/docs/upgrade_linux_new_server.rst

 Preparation
 ===========

-Start by following the :ref:`install_linux` instructions until the :ref:`Linux-DB` section, then return here.
+Start by following the :doc:`install_linux` instructions until the :ref:`Linux-DB` section, then return here.

-.. _Upgrade Linux DB migration:
+.. _Upgrade Linux new server DB migration:

 Database migration
 ==================